Welcome to the Billings Public Library!

 Located in beautiful downtown Billings, MT, the Billings Public Library strives to be a place of exploration, education, and inclusiveness that provides entertainment, research resources, music, computer technology, digitization services, and educational opportunities for our community.

 Join us Friday nights for free family-oriented programs.
-Check out February's Friday Night Fun:
+Check out the March Friday Night Fun programs:

 See many other programs and activities on our web pages, at Events for Adults, or our Featured Events, things for children to do on our Children's page, or just keep an eye on our events calendar.
 The library's web pages hold a wealth of information and activities for all ages.

 Many resources are available online with your library card.
 Explore our digital magazines with RBDigital; learn a foreign language with Mango Languages or a new skill with Universal Class, download free songs at Freegal Music, and have fun with our other databases and downloads.

 I hope that when you visit your Library you will also take some time to visit the Sweet Café and enjoy a cold or hot beverage and a snack while also experiencing the many services provided to you.
 The Café is open Mon-Fri from 10am-2pm & 3pm-5pm.

 The Billings Public Library has designated 2019 as the "Year of Multicultural Literacy."
 Throughout the course of the year, the Library, through various community partnerships, will provide programming, services, and educational opportunities for all residents of Yellowstone County.